danhnguyenthanh260/Bot-Writing-Advanced/README.md

 * **⚡️ Efficient Updates:** Re-ingesting the same document refreshes the stored profile and workspace without duplicating pages.
 * **🎨 Dynamic Workspace Canvas:** The infinite canvas still provides dedicated Draft, Critique, and Final pages for each story with pan/zoom controls.
 * **🤖 Automated Publishing:** Ask the assistant to publish and it prepares the payload for the target platform (simulation ready).
 * **💾 Persistent State:** Messages, work profiles, and canvas pages are stored in `localStorage` so your studio survives refreshes.
+Logged-in users also sync their workspace to the server, which now persists sessions and snapshots in PostgreSQL for seamless restores across restarts or multiple backend instances.

 ## 🧠 How the Pipeline Works